 Palangani inhabitants are engaged in agriculture, livestock, handicrafts and fisheries.
 In the west part of this village, you can see orchards, which are one of the sights of Palangan.
 Wheat, barley, fruits such as pomegranate, peach, apricot, fig and dairy products such as buttermilk and curd are the most important products of this village and of course fresh fish and natural honey that you can buy from the locals during a trip to Palangan.

-Do not forget to buy the handicrafts as the most tourist attraction of Palangan village:
+Do not forget to buy some handicrafts as the most tourist attraction of Palangan village:

 The beautiful and special handicrafts of this village are manufactured by the skilled women of Palangan.
 Wedge weaving, jajim weaving and wave weaving are the most famouse handicrafts of Palangan.